tushef/Vue-Shopping-App/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### Project Description
+Built on 2019 as a prototype for a studio based in Tirana, as a voluntary work in exchange for experience.

 o Using Vue-Router to navigate through the main VueJs blocks, Shopping Block and Cart Block